awsomkiller/Signzy/readme.txt

 # Current issues : it do not support sudo command as it requires password and it doesn't support immediate to provide immediate respond
     This project will work fine with all one line commands

+# Encryption : Encryption is only provided on one side of transmission (client to server)